steventce/team-12/server/README.md

 ```
 SET PASSWORD = PASSWORD('<your new password>')
 ```
-### Edit .db-config.json to connect to the DB
+### <a name="edit-config"></a>Edit config.json in server/config/ to connect to the DB
 ```
 {
+  "development": {
+    "username": "username",
+    "password": "password",
+    "database": "Resource_Booker",
-  "host"     : "localhost",
+    "host": "localhost",
-  "user"     : "cs319",
-  "password" : "****",
-  "database" : "Resource_Booker"
+    "dialect": "mysql"
+  },
+  ...config for other envs
 }
 ```
 - `host`	:	URL of the intended database, either an Amazon RDS MySQL instance (eg. dbinstance.cbfzrjzvg8ac.us-west-2.rds.amazonaws.com) or a local DB instance (eg. localhost)
 - `user`	:	user name to connect as, for RDS instance look for it in Amazon RDS console, for localhost it should be 'root' by default
 - `password`	:	user password, for RDS instance it should have been set / reset from the RDS console, for localhost it is the new password set after the above section
-- `database`	:	database name to connect to, should be the one mentioned in the CreateDB.sql script (eg. Resource_Booker)
+- `database`	:	database name to connect to (eg. if you create a database within MySQL called Resource_Booker, then put Resource_Booker here)

-### Initialize DB data
+### <a name="init-db-data"></a>Initialize DB data
 1. Navigate to DB_Scripts folder from project root
-2. Manually Change all 'import-path' keywords in PopulateData.sql to the ABSOLUTE path of Desks.csv
+2. Manually change all 'import-path' keywords in PopulateData.sql to the ABSOLUTE path of Desks.csv
-3.
+3. **Currently, simply starting the server will automatically generate all of the missing tables in the database.
+For now, it is unnecessary to manually create tables.
+Refer to the instructions [below](#starting-the-server) for starting the server**
-We need to connect to the DB and run CreateDB.sql then PopulateData.sql to generate the tables and adding the desk resources from Desks.csv.
-This can be done from the MySQL Workbench, or through commandline.
+4. Run PopulateData.sql to add in the initial data (including the desk resources from Desks.csv).
+This can be done from MySQL Workbench, or through the command line.
 ```
 cd DB_Scripts
 mysql -u <user> -h <host> -P 3306 -p<db password>
-// In mysql console
+// In MySQL console
-source CreateDB.sql;
+CREATE DATABASE Resource_Booker;
+USE Resource_Booker;
 source PopulateData.sql;
 quit;
 ```
-Note: The warnings after running PopulateData.sql are due to DeskNumber column in Resources table truncating the Desks.csv DeskNum entries with '- FUTURE' in it into '-'
+Note: The warnings after running PopulateData.sql are due to the DeskNumber column in Resources table truncating the Desks.csv DeskNum entries with '- FUTURE' in it into '-'

-## Starting the server
+## <a name="starting-the-server"></a>Starting the server
 Start development server on port 3000:
 ```
 npm run [--prefix <path-to-root>] serve-dev